It Takes a Digital Village to Improve Smallholders’ Productivity and Resilience.

 10th Sankalp Africa Summit

-In the last 10 years, Sankalp rendered on a journey to effectuate lessons learned from the Indian ecosystem to East Africa and to build stronger corridors of South-South collaboration.
+In the last 10 years, Sankalp has been on a journey to effectuate lessons learned from the Indian ecosystem to East Africa and to build stronger corridors of South-South collaboration.

 The idea was to link collaborations of the South-South, that create an environment for entrepreneurs to speedily build better and safer networking forces that will enable catch-up with rapid transformations in the entrepreneurial transformations.